DevHammad0/physical-ai-robotics-textbook/docs/chapters/chapter-3-isaac/intro.md

 sidebar_position: 1
 ---

-# Module 3: NVIDIA Isaac Sim
+# Chapter 3: NVIDIA Isaac Sim

 NVIDIA Isaac Sim is a robotics simulation and synthetic data generation platform built on Omniverse.
 It provides cutting-edge physics, rendering, and AI capabilities for digital twin development.